MerlePfau/lt2212-v20-a2/README.md

 5%:   accuracy:  0.17320954907161804 , precision:  0.17400052647324638 , recall:  0.17320954907161804 , F1 score:  0.17330835297430522

-The values are overall a little bit higher when using PCA, but it seems that the impact of the dimensionality reductor was relativly small.
-The differences were bigger when using the Decision Tree classifiert, than with the KNeighbours Classifier.
+The values are overall very close, when using the two different dimensionality reduction methods.
+Therefore I conclude that the impact of the dimensionality reductor was relativly small.
+The differences were bigger when using the Decision Tree classifier, than with the KNeighbours Classifier.